Saaifbanday/Docs-Test-Amplify/Writerside/topics/How-to-use-BioStat-Prime.md

-# How to use BioStat Prime
+# Using BioStat Prime

-Here is a step-by-step tutor on how to use and explore the BioStat Prime software.
-Following this guide will ensure a smooth and effective use of the software.
+Welcome to the BioStat Prime user guide.
+This step-by-step guide will help you explore and utilize the features of BioStat Prime efficiently.
+The guide is designed to ensure a smooth and productive user experience.

-## The UI of the software

-As the software opens, user can see a blank unconstrained spreadsheet on left side and blank output on right side. __User has to fill this spreadsheet with some data and perform various tests__.

-To populate the spreadsheet user can either type manually or user can __copy past from Excel__ or __user can even load some inbuilt datasets__.

-UI
-: The User Interface (UI) of BioStat Prime is divided into following sections; Main menu, Sub menu, [Output window](#output-window "Output is displayed in the output window."), [Data-grid](#working-with-data-grid "A blank unconstrained spreadsheet") and [R console](Advanced-Users.md "The R console provides an opportunity for users to write, edit and execute the R code in console."), Zoom control.
+## User Interface Overview

+Upon launching BioStat Prime, the user interface (UI) is divided into the following key sections:

+Main Menu
+: Located at the top, it provides access to essential functions related to data manipulation, analysis, and project operations.

+Sub Menu
+: Nested within the main menu, the sub menu displays various statistical tests and tools.
+Clicking the dropdown arrow beside a function reveals all related sub-functions.

+Data Grid
+: Displayed on the left side, this section hosts all imported or manually entered datasets.
+The data grid consists of:
+1. __Data Pane__ – Contains the dataset with editable cells.
+2. __Variable Pane__ – Displays variable-specific metadata such as name, type, and format.
+Both panes are fully interactive.

+Output Window
+: Located on the right side, this is where the results of all statistical analyses and visualizations are displayed.

+R Console
+: Embedded for users who prefer custom scripting and direct interaction with the R environment.

+Zoom Control
+: Adjusts the view size of the data grid and output for better visibility.

+>BioStat Prime allows users to work with multiple data panes simultaneously for comparative or independent analysis.

 ![The UI of the software](screenshots/The UI of the software.png){ width="700" }{ border-effect="rounded" }

-All the datasets that are imported into the software are displayed in the data-grid.
-The data-grid has two panes: `data pane` and `variable pane`.

-> Both the panes are fully interactive.

->The main menu, at the top, comprises different functions that are responsible for data manipulation commands.

->Inside the main menu, is a sub menu that has various functions and tests that can be performed on the data and for all the functions in sub menu, if the user presses dropdown button, then related sub functions will appear in the drop-down.

->The result of analysis is displayed in output window.

-> In BioStat Prime the user can work on multiple data pane windows.
->
-{style="note"}

-## Working with Data-grid
+## Working with Data in BioStat Prime

-As the user starts to enter data inside the data-grid, he needs to make sure to specify which is which variable.
-Data-grid can contain variables of different types e.g. `numeric`, `integer`, `logical`, `ordered factor`, etc.

-By making changes in variable pane user can have different levels of data grid columns.
-To make any change in the variable formatting the user need to switch to variable pane and the select the variable row to be changed with a right click.

-In data pane user has access to various data types and in variable pane user has access to various variable types, imported from the dataset.
-All the research will be displayed in the output window.
+### Entering Data

+Users can populate the Data Grid using several methods:

+1. __Manual Entry__ – Click on any cell and enter values directly.

+2. __Copy__-Paste from Excel or Other Applications

+Copy data using Ctrl + C

+Paste directly into the data grid using Ctrl + V

+3. __Load Inbuilt Datasets__ – Select from sample datasets for demonstration or practice.

+4. __File Import__ – Load files in formats such as .csv, .xlsx, .txt, etc.

+All imported datasets appear in the data grid, ready for manipulation and analysis.

 > Whenever user enters some data the output shows a comment stating Grid Edit.

+### Working with the Data Grid

+The Data Pane displays dataset values, while the Variable Pane allows for formatting variables.

+Data grid supports multiple data types: `numeric`, `integer`, `logical`, `factor`, `ordered factor`, etc.

+__To format a variable:__

+1. Switch to the variable pane.

+2. Right-click on the variable row to modify its properties (e.g., type, levels).

+3. Upon editing the grid, a system message is shown in the output: “Grid Edit”.

 ![Working with Data-grid](screenshots/Working with Data-grid.png){ width="700" }{ border-effect="rounded" }